-As your business continues to deal with rising consumer expectations, an ever-increasing number of communication channels and rapidly evolving technologies, it may be difficult for your contact center to maintain strong customer relationships.
+As your business continues to deal with rising consumer expectations, an ever-increasing number of communication channels and rapidly evolving technologies, it may be difficult for your contact centre to maintain strong customer relationships.
 But maintaining high levels of customer satisfaction is key as customer churn can put a significant dent in a company’s bottom line.

-As such, many contact center managers are looking toward the cloud to better serve their customers and their unique needs.
-Last year, over 30 percent of businesses implemented cloud contact center technology; another 30 percent now have budgets in place to begin taking advantage of the many benefits offered by cloud technology, such as simplicity and agility, according to research conducted by International Customer Management Institute (ICMI).
+As such, many contact centre managers are looking toward the cloud to better serve their customers and their unique needs.
+Last year, over 30 percent of businesses implemented cloud contact centre technology; another 30 percent now have budgets in place to begin taking advantage of the many benefits offered by cloud technology, such as simplicity and agility, according to research conducted by International Customer Management Institute (ICMI).

 Q: How will the cloud drive profit for my business?

 A: Providing a consistent, high-quality customer experience equates to winning business and maintaining customer loyalty.
 According to recent research compiled by Aspect's Customer Experience Index, 91 percent of customers will not conduct business with you again after an unresolved poor experience.
 Companies must also grapple with finding ways to better serve customers, like offering seamless agent-assisted and self-service across a growing number of communication channels.
 With a powerful omnichannel contact centre solution, your call center can seamlessly communicate across a myriad of new channels, unify the customer experience and stay at the forefront of rapidly evolving technology.
 Siloed contact centres do not have the internal resources to keep up with the demands of the changing customer, but an agile cloud contact centre platform enables businesses to to add or scale applications as the need arises, empowering your contact centre with better service options to meet expectations.

 Q: Can the cloud really help better manage my call centre traffic?